jgauchia/IceNav-v3/README.md

 ## CLI

-IceNav has a basic CLI accessible via Serial and optionally via Telnet if enabled.
+IceNav has a basic CLI accessible via Serial and optionally via Telnet if enabled (port 11000).
 When you access the CLI and type `help`, you should see the following commands:

 ```bash
 clear:          clear shell